enthought/enable/docs/source/kiva.rst

 `Qt QPainter interface <http://qt-project.org/doc/qt-4.8/qpainter.html>`_, the 2D drawing routines of `OpenGL <http://www.opengl.org/>`_ , the HTML5
 Canvas element and many other similar 2D vector drawing APIs.
-Rather than re-implementing everthing, Kiva is a Python interface layer that sits on top of many different back-ends which are in fact provided by some of these libraries, depending on the platform, GUI toolkit, and capabilties of the system.
+Rather than re-implementing everything, Kiva is a Python interface layer that sits on top of many different back-ends which are in fact provided by some of these libraries, depending on the platform, GUI toolkit, and capabilities of the system.

 This approach permits code to be written to the Kiva API, but produce output